 Finding your perfect home?
-These are the 10 different types of houses you should know!
+These are the 10 different types of houses in Malaysia you should know!

-Most first-time homebuyers usually know about condominiums, bungalows, semi-Ds, but are those the only housing options we have?
+Most first-time homebuyers usually know the common types of houses in Malaysia like condominiums, bungalows, semi-Ds, but are those the only housing options we have?

 Think of landed property with a huge backyard, a modern open concept apartment that’s cosy for single individuals or couples, or what about an exclusive home at the top of a highrise residential building with private swimming pools – what are those types of property called?